 Feeling blue, in the pink, seeing red – we use colour in our daily lives without thinking about it.
-But there is much more that colour affects than just our language and figures of speech.
+But colour affects more than just our language and figures of speech.

 Colour affects us, whether we’re conscious of it or not.
-Research has shown that even for people who have been blind from birth, being in a room decorated in certain colours, or having them placed on their skin in the form of clothes etc, still has the same effect as seeing the colours with your visual sense.
+Research has shown that even for people who have been blind from birth, being in a room decorated in certain colours, or having them placed on their skin, in the form of clothes, blankets etc, has the same effect as seeing the colours with your eyes.

 Much research has been done about how colour affects humans.
-While we are all different, and may react in subtly different ways to different colours – and certainly colours may have different psychological meanings for us – there is a basic set of generic attributes that each colour possesses, which will have similar effects on the human physiology, even if those effects don’t consciously register with us.
+While we are all different, and may react in subtly different ways to different colours – and certainly colours may have different meanings for us – each colour has a set of generic attributes, which will have similar effects on the human physiology, even if those effects don’t consciously register.